 1. A student must have a firm understanding of an issue and be able to express their feelings about it.
 By writing down what they have learned and trying to convince the addressee why the issue is important, they practice how to politely express their beliefs.

-2. While (so far) President Obama hasn’t personally responded to any of the letters sent by our students, the higher-ups in major companies like Wal-Mart and Hershey’s have taken the time to write back thanking students for their input and applauding them for being engaged citizens.
+2. Dozens of politicians and the higher-ups in major companies like Wal-Mart and Hershey’s have taken the time to write back thanking students for their input and applauding them for being engaged citizens.
 Through letter writing, students learn that they have a voice that can be used to make the world better for others.

 We have found that even students who haven’t yet developed a love of writing hunker down to lay out the best argument they can.